SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Chapter 2

-Example: A character could have“eyestalks” that give him a +1 bonus to Perception or search totals that would negate surprise, the ability to focus his ears on particular types of noises (+1 bonus when listening for particular sounds), and ﬁngers that are sensitive to subdermal motion
+Example: A character could have"eyestalks" that give him a +1 bonus to Perception or search totals that would negate surprise, the ability to focus his ears on particular types of noises (+1 bonus when listening for particular sounds), and ﬁngers that are sensitive to subdermal motion